jburnford/archive-olm-pipeline/FILE_BASED_PIPELINE_PLAN.md

 We can do Option A now for speed, and later contribute a PR upstream for Option B.

+### Remove symlinks from critical path

+- Downloader: write real files into `01_downloaded` only.
+- Dispatcher: when creating a batch, move/copy real files into the batch directory (no symlinks).
+If disk is tight and same filesystem, hard link then unlink after submit completes.
+- Submitter: continue using `streaming/direct_submit_batches.py` which handles files consistently and writes chunk lists explicitly.

+### Shard directories for scale

+- Use 2-level shard by first 2 hex chars of a stable hash (e.g., SHA1 of identifier):
+  - `01_downloaded/ab/<file>.pdf`
+  - `05_processed/ab/<identifier>/...`
+- Add a small helper to compute shard and apply in downloader/finalizer.
+- Keep batch directories unsharded (transient), but ensure they empty out quickly via cleanup/finalize.

+### Append-only manifests

+- Keep an append-only `batches.ndjson` and `metrics.ndjson` for writes; compact periodically into JSON summaries for dashboards.
+- Write one-line events (submitted, completed, failed) with timestamps; avoid rewriting large JSON blobs.

+### Backpressure

+- Downloader pauses when disk > 90% (already included) and when `03_ocr_processing` pending chunks > threshold (e.g., > 3,000 PDFs or > 2× daily throughput).
+- Dispatcher refuses to create new batches when a high-water mark is reached.
+- Finalizer frees space eagerly; run frequently.

+### Idempotency and safety

+- Finalizer deletes PDFs only after writing consolidated metadata and OCR JSON to `05_processed` and fsyncing files.
+- Splitter and cleanup worker can be rerun safely; they append/overwrite exactly the same outputs deterministically.
+- Use temp files + atomic rename for all writes.
 ## Monitoring & Runtime Estimation

 Goal: estimate processing throughput (pages/hour) and walltime per chunk to plan future capacity.